ThomasChakif/helsinki-transit-tracker/readme.md

 You must have node.js running on your machine.
 Once you have cloned this project you can run `npm install` to install all of the packages for this project.
 Then running `npm run dev` will run the dev version of this code, which will run this project on localhost:5173 (or at the location specified in the console).

 #### Server
 You must have node.js running on your machine.
 Once you have cloned this project you can run `npm install` to install all of the packages for this project.
 Then running `npm run dev` will run the dev version of this code, which will run this project with nodemon.
+We chose to use our own postgres database for this project, so you'll encounter an error when running `npm run dev` since there won't be a .env file with the database configuration.
+If needed for testing/grading, please contact us.